 - use the "anal clock": anterior = 12 o'clock

-- identify secondary fistulous tracks and the sites of any abscess cavities in order to avoid therapeutic failure and recurrence.
+- identify secondary fistulous tracts and the sites of any abscess cavities in order to avoid therapeutic failure and recurrence

 - cranial extension above the levator ani muscle

 The majority of perianal fistulas related to Crohn disease will not heal spontaneously and require surgical management.

 - 1. Morris J, Spencer JA, Ambrose NS.
 MR imaging classification of perianal fistulas and its implications for patient management.
 Radiographics.
 20 (3): 623-35.
 Radiographics (full text) - Pubmed citation

 - 2. Spencer JA, Ward J, Beckingham IJ et-al. Dynamic contrast-enhanced MR imaging of perianal fistulas.
 AJR Am J Roentgenol.
 1996;167 (3): 735-41.
 AJR Am J Roentgenol (abstract) - Pubmed citation